jdenavascues/Drosben/hardware/README.md

 Once the glue has cured, use the cutter or a scalpel to cut the mesh along the outer edge of the tube array, to have it flush with the tubes.

+Check that the tubes are flush with each other on the open side.
+If the are not, sand the excess until they are, with care so the surface does not tilt.

 #### 4. Gluing the chambers to the multiflipper base

-Use the printed Slider as a stencil to cut out a silicone rubber mat piece of the same projected shape.
-Insert the slider and the silicone cutout into the slider slot of the multiflipper base, with the
+Use the slider as a stencil to cut out a silicone rubber mat piece of the same projected shape.
+Insert the slider and the silicone cutout into the slot of the multiflipper base, with the silicone mat towards the top of the base.
+Place the group on a rack with tubes, so the rubber can be pushed against the top (ceiling) of the multiflipper base.

+Then run the cyanoacrylate glue bottle nozzle along the internal edge of the top side of the multiflipper (where the tubes will be glued to) and place the tube array there, supported by the slider (which is covered by the silicone mat so it does not become glued.

 #### 5. Gluing the magnets

-4 magnets ...
+Glue two N52 disk magnets 10 x 3 mm to each round hole at the front of the multiflipper.

 #### 6. Cutting your own tubes